debug45/PermissionWizard/README.md

 ### UI Assets

-If your UI needs permission type icons or string names you can easily get it using **PermissionWizard**:
+If your UI needs permission type icons or string names, you can easily get it using **PermissionWizard**:

 ```swift
 let permission = Permission.speechRecognition.self